-Creating a social media calendar that plans content a week, a month, a quarter, or even a year in advance can help you create a more cohesive social media approach that increases engagement and reaches all of your target audiences.
+Creating a social media calendar that plans content a week, a month, or even a semester in advance can help you create a cohesive social media approach that increases engagement, reaches all of your target audiences, and even saves you time in the long run.

 A social media calendar has the power to: